-The fund commits to make a minimum 10% of sustainable investments with an environmental objective aligned with SFDR.
-Some of the sustainable investments made by the fund may be aligned with the EU Taxonomy, however the manager is not currently in a position to calculate the share of sustainable investments aligned with the EU Taxonomy.
+Some of the sustainable investments made by the Fund may be aligned with the EU Taxonomy, however the Fund does not commit to making any sustainable investments aligned with the EU Taxonomy.
 The minimum share of EU Taxonomy-aligned sustainable investments is therefore 0%.